pieqq/PyGeoIpMap/README.md

 python pygeoipmap.py /tmp/ip.txt
 ```

 In that case, the program will use data available from [FreeGeoIp](http://freegeoip.net/) to find the location of each of these IPs and generate a World map in `output.png`.
+Alternatively, local [MaxMind](http://dev.maxmind.com/geoip/legacy/geolite/) database files can be used with the MaxMind [GeoIP](https://github.com/maxmind/geoip-api-python) library.

 ##Using a CSV file already containing latitude/longitude data